 - Record a video of your face for someone who won't get to see it again

-- Explain the stories behind the photos - the ones only you know
+- Tell the stories behind the photos - the ones only you know

 A will is a legal document.
 A digital time capsule is you - your voice, your words, your face, your specific instructions for the people who matter most.